hammerheim-game/hammerheim-rules/5-warbands.md

 together.
 Profile M WS BS S T W I A Ld
 4 3 3 3 3 1 3 1 7
-Weapons/Armour: Witch Hunters may be equipped with weapons and armour chosen from the Witch Hunter Equipment list.
+Weapons/Armor: Witch Hunters may be equipped with weapons and armor chosen from the Witch Hunter Equipment list.
 Skills: The Witch Hunters may choose from Combat, Shooting, Academic, & Speed when he gains a new skill.